materials-data-facility/scythe/docs/source/user-guide.rst

     }]

-The ``parse`` operation evaluates a file or group of files that describe a single object (e.g., a simulation).
+The ``parse`` operation generates a single summary from a file or, in advanced cases, a group of files that describe the same object (e.g., a simulation).
 Running on the parser on every file in a directory is accomplished by the ``group`` method::

     metadata = [parser.parse(x) for x in parser.group('.')]